Metatavu/github-readme-footer-generator/README.md

 Successful pull requests are automatically merged into the develop branch.

 ## Bugs
-- Script will always create the update-readme repository regardless is it needed or pull request is created.
+- Script will always create the readme updater branch regardless is it needed or pull request is created.